Should I Use Granite Or Marble Countertops For My Kitchen?January 09, 2021

 When comparing granite vs. marble, both natural stone countertops offer beauty, but granite does take the lead regarding additional durability and easier care.
 While these tips are helpful in determining which surface works best for your lifestyle, you may want to utilize an online marble or granite visualizer to help you see which fits your space best.

 Our countertops selections include granite, marble, travertine, limestone, slate, and Q Premium Natural Quartz options in shiny and matte finishes.
-Use the MSI Countertop Selection Guide to get some ideas for your kitchen, and then head over to one of our MSI showrooms to see the options in person and to make the final selection.
-Our countertop selection is even more impressive in person.
+Use the MSI Countertop Selection Guide to get some ideas for your kitchen.
+You can also chat online with our team right now, visit an MSI showroom near you, or contact an authorized MSI retailer in your area.